 If you have a shower faucet installed allow the plumber to purchase the Moen Posi-temp shower valve for you.
 Let the plumber foot the wall repair bill to access it if there’s a manufacturers defect.
 Moen Posi-temp shower faucets are a quality faucet that’s easily repaired.
 Parts are common and affordable.
 And that valve is so compact that it’s much easier to install in tight places.
 I can often avoid cutting the drywall behind the shower and tile in the shower.

 Let the plumber purchase the wall faucet or freezless wall faucet for you too.
 It’s inside the wall.
 It’s not worth the gamble that you’ll need a warranty frostless hydrant installation.
 Whenever an exterior faucet installation is needed it’s usually due to a frozen and burst wall faucet.
 For that reason, I prefer to install the Woodford model 19 frost-free hydrant.
 It’s a common, well built spigot that has a built in relief valve.
 This relief valve will relieve water pressure if the faucet starts to freeze and then reset itself.
 That means that if you leave the garden hose attached over winter it won’t break.
 I don’t understand why they aren’t installed to begin with.

 You’re good at your job.
 Let us be good at ours.

 There’s no doubt that there are many talented DIY home owners out there.
 But there aren’t many.
 I promise you there are good Lee’s Summit plumbers out there.
 But again, not many.
 Call Advocate Master Plumbing.
-Let us send a seasoned master plumber to your home.
+Let us send a seasoned master plumber to your home every time.
 We’ll respect your home and earn your trust.
 And unlike most other plumbers we don’t have the Mary Poppins complex, “Practically perfect in every way.”
 We make mistakes.
 But we’ll make you aware of them and make it right.
 We guarantee it.